mclmarques/ToDo/README.md

 ## Why Use This App? 🤔

-While it’s designed as a university project, this app includes features that are practical and reusable for developers:
+While it’s designed as a university project, this app includes features that can be handy for new android developers to learn about commonly used tools, like Room or Dagger Hilt:
 - Explore the integration of key Android libraries.
 - Learn how to use modern architectural patterns.
 - Gain insights into building responsive UIs with Jetpack Compose.